 A good example is student loan repayment.

-Some organizations are offering to repay the student loans of their employees through different platforms like FutureFuel.
+Some organizations are offering to repay student loans through platforms like FutureFuel.

-This special benefit has shown promising results in terms of satisfaction and retention.
-In fact, according to a survey, 86% of employees would want to work for you for 5 or more years if you offered to help pay off their college loans.
+This particular benefit has shown promising results in terms of satisfaction and retention.
+In fact, according to a survey, 86% of employees would want to work for you for five or more years if you offered to help pay off their college loans.

-So, think beyond medical insurance and free lunches, and come up with a unique way to financially assist your employees.
+So, think beyond medical insurance and free lunches and develop a unique way to assist your employees.

-Another thing that drives engagement in today’s workforce (most of which includes millennials) is involved with causes.
+Another thing that drives employee engagement in today’s workforce (most of which includes millennials) is involvement with causes.

-A study found that organizations that focused on their CSR (corporate social responsibility) strategies and worked on different causes found it easier to retain millennial employees.
+A study found that organizations focused on their C.S.R. (corporate social responsibility) strategies and worked on different causes found it easier to retain millennial employees.